cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 ###### Extreme Condition Adaptation

-Centers on survival techniques specific to harsh conditions such as arctic cold, desert heat, or even high radiation.
+Centres on survival techniques specific to harsh conditions such as arctic cold, desert heat, or even high radiation.
 Specialists are knowledgeable about appropriate shelter, clothing, and activity to maintain body temperature and hydration.
 They are also skilled in